 Artemide Pallade Pendant Lamp

-Materials: Half round globe light made of red ABS plastic.
-Frosted acrylic diffuser.
+Materials: Big half-round globe lampshade made of orange-red ABS plastic.
+Frosted round glass diffuser.
 Steel wire.
-Bakelite socket.
+Bakelite E27 socket.

 Cord Length: 100 cm / 39.37’’